Black History in Grey and Simcoe Counties

 The story of the Underground Railroad and its legacy in Ontario is one of the most important chapters in Canadian history.
 Black settlements and communities were established throughout Southern Ontario, in and around Windsor, Amherstburg and Chatham Kent.

-But less commonly known is that many newcomers continued much farther north to the Owen Sound and Collingwood area in search of a better living, to escape racism and to put a healthy distance between them and unscrupulous headhunters kidnapping free people along the American border.
+But less commonly known is that many newcomers continued much farther north to the Owen Sound and Collingwood area in search of a better living, to escape racism and to put a healthy distance between them and unscrupulous bounty hunters who kidnapped free people along the American border.
 Located where the Pottawatomi and Sydenham Rivers meet at an inlet of Georgian Bay, Owen Sound is the largest community in Grey County.
 And just west along the Georgian Bay shore, the town of Collingwood is located in Simcoe County.

 Explore museums, heritage sites and historical buildings that tell this story and reveal the indelible resilience of brave men and women, proudly showcased by their descendants today.

-Take in Owen Sound’s City Historic Walking Tour to discover historic plaques and buildings that recognize Black settlements and contributions like Molock House, which was a home built by a former slave.
-Owen Sound’s Harrison Park is the site of the Emancipation Festival, which celebrates the abolition of slavery place annually in the summer.
+Take in Owen Sound’s City Historic Walking Tour to discover historic plaques and buildings that recognize Black settlements and contributions.
+One of the stops is Molock House, a home built by Francis Ebenezer Molock, who escaped slavery in Maryland.
+Owen Sound’s Harrison Park is the annual summer site of the Emancipation Festival, which celebrates the abolition of slavery.
 There are several other community events that recognize Black History in conjunction with the Emancipation Festival.
-These bring people together for theatrical performances, lectures and an Emancipation Picnic.
+These bring people together for theatrical performances, stories and lectures and the Emancipation Day picnic.

-The Black History Cairn in Harrison Park pays homage to slaves seeking freedom.
+The Black History Cairn in Harrison Park pays homage to freedom seekers.
 Every item used to build the monument was carefully considered for its symbolic meaning or connection to the Underground Railroad.
-For example, the frame of the window on the monument is fashioned like to the window of a church.
+For example, the frame of the window on the monument is fashioned like the window of a church.
 Churches were instrumental in supporting and hiding freedom seekers.
-The nine quilt squares of the flooring represent coded messages about traveling to freedom.
-For example, a quilt square that featured a star pattern meant to follow the North Star to Canada, and the crossroads pattern on the quilt was a warning sign that danger was nearby.
+The nine quilt squares of the flooring represent coded messages about travelling to freedom.
+A quilt square that featured a star pattern meant to follow the North Star to Canada, and the crossroads pattern on the quilt was a warning sign that danger was nearby.

 Howard Sheffield’s modest collection of family heirlooms and Black pioneer history grew over the years as members of the community donated their ancestral artifacts, including vintage dolls, Underground Railroad quilts and abandoned shackles.
-His nieces Sylvia and Carolynn Wilson stepped in to help organize the artifacts, and as the collection grew, they eventually moved the displays and exhibits to and the cultural museum’s 11 acre property that has become its permanent home today.
+His nieces Sylvia and Carolynn Wilson stepped in to help organize the artifacts, and as the collection grew, they eventually moved the displays and exhibits to and the cultural museum’s 4.45 hectare (11 acres) property that has become its permanent home today.
 After Mr. Sheffield’s death, the Wilson sisters continued as co-directors of the museum and are very active community leaders.

 The Oro African Methodist Episcopal Church in Simcoe County is another historical site worth visiting, as it was one of the earliest churches built by descendants of Black soldiers from the 1812 War.